QuerySurge Technical Whitepaper No. 3

 QuerySurge HTTP Communications

-The QuerySurge Application Server communicates with Browsers/Users, the QuerySurge Agent and the QuerySurge command-line API component by HTTP.
-The solution for higher security for QuerySurge HTTP communications is straightforward – QuerySurge can take advantage of standard Web security technology by using HTTPS (HTTP via SSL).
+The QuerySurge Application Server communicates with Browsers/Users, the QuerySurge Agent and the QuerySurge API components by HTTP.
+The solution for higher security for QuerySurge HTTP communications is straightforward – QuerySurge can take advantage of standard Web security technology by using HTTPS (HTTP via SSL/TLS).
 The primary purpose of utilizing HTTPS in a QuerySurge instance is to encrypt all data passing between the QS Application Server and the other HTTP-based QuerySurge components.
 HTTPS is managed by a certificate, typically obtained from a recognized Certificate Authority, which confirms the identity of the server.
 Well-known Certificate Authorities include companies such as Verisign and Network Solutions, however there are numerous other authorities in the space.
 The certificate authorities vet companies and their servers, and then provide certificates.
 Once certificates are deployed to application servers, the server can confirm its identity to incoming requests via the certificate.
-Your organization will have policies concerning how certificates are to be obtained, which authority should be used, etc.
+Your organization will have policies concerning how certificates are to be obtained, which authority should be used, etc. QuerySurge supports TLSv1.2 (QuerySurge 6.3 - 10.0) and TLSv1.3 (QuerySurge 10.1 and higher).

 Browser-to-QuerySurge Application Server Roundtrip Communications